M

 ESL Teacher’s Guide to Lesson Planning Resources

 This activity revolves around improving fluency and asking questions.
 Students will have a chance to learn about each other and to use English freely.
-It’s a good activity for intermediate to advanced learners.
+This is a good activity for intermediate to advanced learners.

 Write a topic on the board or tell your students the topic of the day.
 This can be as simple as “Food” or more complex, such as “Your favorite memory.”
 Put students into pairs and have them interview their partner by creating questions related to the topic.
 They can ask as many questions as they can within one minute, and then their partner has one minute to ask them questions.
 After the time is up, put students into new pairs and repeat as time allows.